Leadership for 21st Century Schools

 Kathleen McConnell (Indiana University, 2008) is an Assistant Professor of Communication Studies.
 She teaches classes in rhetorical and communication theory, argumentation, and educational rhetoric.
 Her work mines philosophical treatises, political tracts, films, and other cultural artifacts for arguments that can broaden the way we think about schools and help us deliberate educational issues.
 She is currently conducting research at two regional state universities on the place of inquiry in academic life.

-Nikos J. Mourtos is a professor and the Director of the Aerospace Engineering Program at SJSU.
+Nikos J. Mourtos is a professor and the Chair of the Aerospace Engineering Department at SJSU.
 He received his Ph.D. degree in Aeronautical and Astronautical Engineering from Stanford University.
 He has developed and taught 20 courses in a variety of aerospace, mechanical, and general engineering subjects.
 His research interests encompass Aerodynamics, Aircraft Design, and any aspect of Teaching, Learning, and Assessment in Engineering Education.
 He has served as the Faculty Instructional Development Coordinator for the College of Engineering (1996-2002), a Faculty-in-Residence for Innovative Pedagogy for the SJSU Center for Faculty Development and Support (1998-2002), the Assessment Coordinator in the Department of Mechanical and Aerospace Engineering (2002-2006), and the Assistant Director for the SJSU Center for Faculty Development and Support (2006-2008).
 He has published extensively on engineering education topics such as active, cooperative, and problem-based learning, teaching and learning styles, teaching and assessing problem solving and design skills, and program assessment.
 He conducts faculty workshops on course design and in particular on how to teach and assess process skills, as a way to prepare students for a globalized economy.
 His current focus is on engineering design skills and in particular integrating art as a way to enhance students' creativity and innovation in engineering design.

 Joyce Osland, Ph.D. is the Lucas Endowed Professor of Global Leadership and the Executive Director of the Global Leadership Advancement Center at San José State University.
 Joyce co-founded the Global Leadership Lab (GLLab) in the College of Business at San Jose State University and is an internationally known specialist in international management and experiential learning with over 90 publications, including Global Leadership: Research, Practice, and Development.
 She has won numerous awards for scholarship and teaching.
 Dr. Osland does executive education and consulting with companies, non-profits and universities in the areas of organization development and global competency development.